History of linguistics: Greece

 The text Tékhnē grammatiké (c.
 100 BCE, Gk. gramma meant letter, and this title means "Art of letters"), possibly written by Dionysius Thrax (170 – 90 BCE), is considered the earliest grammar book in the Greek tradition.
 It lists eight parts of speech and lays out the broad details of Greek morphology including the case structures.
 This text was intended as a pedagogic guide (as was Panini), and also covers punctuation and some aspects of prosody.
 Other grammars by Charisius (mainly a compilation of Thrax, as well as lost texts by Remmius Palaemon and others) and Diomedes (focusing more on prosody) were popular in Rome as pedagogic material for teaching Greek to native Latin-speakers.

 One of the most prominent scholars of Alexandria and of the antiquity was Apollonius Dyscolus.
 Apollonius wrote more than thirty treatises on questions of syntax, semantics, morphology, prosody, orthography, dialectology, and more.
 Happily, four of these are preserved—we still have a Syntax in four books, and three one-book monographs on pronouns, adverbs, and connectives, respectively.

 Lexicography become an important domain of study as many grammarians compiled dictionaries, thesauri and lists of special words "λέξεις" that were old, or dialectical or special (such as medical words or botanic words) at that period.
 In the early medieval times we find more categories of dictionaries like the dictionary of Suida (considered the first encyclopedic dictionary), etymological dictionaries etc.

 At that period, the Greek language functioned as a lingua franca, a language spoken throughout the known world (for the Greeks and Romans) of that time and, as a result, modern linguistics struggles to overcome this.
 With the Greeks a tradition commenced in the study of language.
-The Romans and the medieval world followed, and their laborious work is considered today as a part of our everyday language.
+The terminology invented by Greek and Latin grammarians in the ancient world and medieval period continue as a part of our everyday language.
 Think, for example, of notions such as the word, the syllable, the verb, the subject etc.